-The study will launch in mid-October 2017 with the help of the University of Illinois at Chicago's (UIC) Survey Research Laboratory.
+The study will launch on January 16, 2018 with the help of the University of Illinois at Chicago's (UIC) Survey Research Laboratory.
 Following a broad exploration of peer institutions' climate assessments, WSU selected the UIC Survey Research Laboratory as a partner for this initiative.
 The UIC Survey Research Laboratory has extensive experience with conducting higher education climate studies, which helped guide our study design, survey and assessment process.

 Prepare campus community, pilot climate survey